-Over the past 3 years I’ve tested dozens of IP phones from a variety of manufacturers, including the cheap China-made phones and some $700 French-made phones.
-When it comes down to functionality/usability, audio quality, cost, and overall design, Grandstream offers the best value.
+We've tested dozens of IP phones from a variety of manufacturers, made anywhere from China to France.
+When it comes down to functionality/usability, audio quality, cost, and overall design, Grandstream offers great value.

 Which IP phones are better: Grandstream or Cisco?